 I recently had a conversation with a friend (a girl) about money and dating.
-We are both single and have both been on dates with a handful of people recently.
-It got me thinking about gender roles and dating and money.
+It got me thinking about gender roles when it comes to money and dating.

-I would say that this is going to be a fairly standard answer across the board unless you are an uber feminist or broke guy.
-I fully believe that the guy needs to step up and pay for every cost in the first date.
+This is going to be a fairly standard answer across the board unless you are an uber-feminist or a broke guy.
+I fully believe that the guy needs to step up and pay for every cost on the first date.